Vin-Jex/eCommerce-Website/README.md

 ## Getting Started
-To get started  you can simply clone this `eCommerce-Website` repository and install the dependencies or just download the Zip file.
+To get started  you can simply clone this `eCommerce-Website` repository or just download the Zip file.

 To Clone the `eCommerce-Website` repository using git: